cockroachdb/docs/v2.1/show-statistics.md

 Parameter      | Description
 ---------------+---------------
-`table_name`   | The name of the table you want to create the statistic for.
+`table_name`   | The name of the table you want to view statistic for.

 ## Examples